seankmartin/atn-sub-lfp-workflow/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and its DOI (see above).

+### Running the workflow

+Run `snakemake -c1 --list` to see the list of available commands to run.
+You can run them all using `snakemake -c1 all`, or run them individually.
+Alternatively, to run with multiple cores, use `snakemake --cores all` in place of `-c1`.
+Again, the [graph](dag.txt.pdf) gives an overview of the dependencies of each command.

 ## NWB file layout

 General metadata is available about acquisition information and experimenter information.